jonburdon/windy-millers-bakery/README.md

 - To check Javascript for errors: https://www.jslint.com/
 - To pick colours from image when building colour scheme: https://imagecolorpicker.com/

+### Features
+Make it clear which features OF CODE have been used.
+Make Defensive design clear

 ### Testing: